Oliver!: Act II

-Back at the workhouse, Mr. Bumble and the Widow Corney, now unhappily married, meet the dying pauper Old Sally and another old lady, who tell them that Oliver's mother, Agnes, left a gold locket when she died in childbirth.
-Old Sally stole the locket, which she gives to the Widow Corney.
-Mr. Bumble and Widow Corney, realizing that Oliver may have wealthy relatives, visit Mr. Brownlow, who has advertised in newspapers for news of him, hoping to profit from any reward given for information ("Oliver!
-[Reprise]").
-Mr. Brownlow realises they are not interested in Oliver's welfare, but only money, and throws them out, but recognizes the picture inside the locket as a picture of his daughter, and realizes that Oliver is actually his grandson.
+Back at the workhouse, Mr. Bumble and the Widow Corney, now unhappily married, are told by the dying pauper Old Sally that Oliver's mother, Agnes, left a gold locket when she died in childbirth.
+Old Sally had stolen the locket, which she gives to the Widow Corney before she dies.
+Mr. and Mrs. Bumble realize that Oliver may have wealthy relatives ("Oliver!
+[Reprise]") and visit Mr. Brownlow (who has advertised for news of Oliver), hoping to profit from any reward given for information.
+Mr. Brownlow realizes they are not interested in Oliver's welfare but only money and throws them out.
+Recognizing the picture inside the locket as a picture of his daughter, he realizes that Oliver is actually his grandson.

-Nancy visits Mr. Brownlow, explains how she and Bill abducted Oliver, and remorsefully promises to deliver Oliver to him safely that night on London Bridge.
+Nancy visits Mr. Brownlow, explains how she and Bill abducted Oliver, and remorsefully promises to deliver Oliver to him safely that night on London Bridge but refuses to give up her fellow gang members.
 She ponders again about Bill ("As Long as He Needs Me [Reprise]").
-Suspecting that Nancy is up to something, Bill follows her as she sneaks Oliver out of Fagin's den.
-At London Bridge, he confronts them, knocks Oliver unconscious, and clubs Nancy to death.
+Suspecting Nancy, Bill follows her as she sneaks Oliver out of Fagin's den.
+At London Bridge, he confronts them and viciously clubs Nancy to death.
 He then grabs Oliver and runs off.
 Mr. Brownlow arrives and discovers Nancy's body.
 A large crowd forms, among them the distraught Bet.
-Bullseye, Bill's terrier, turns on his master and returns to the scene of the crime and the crowd prepares to follow him to the hideout.
-Fagin and his boys leave their hideout in panic.
+Bullseye, Bill's terrier, turns on his master and returns to the scene of the crime, and the crowd prepares to follow him.
+After Sikes brings Oliver to Fagin's hideout looking for aid, Fagin and his boys flee in panic.
+The constables break in, and Dodger is arrested before he can escape.
 Not finding Bill at the hideout, the crowd returns to the Thames Embankment.
 Bill appears at the top of the bridge, holding Oliver as hostage and threatening to kill him.
-Two policemen sneak up on him.
-One of them shoots Bill and the other grabs Oliver.
-After Oliver is reunited with Mr. Brownlow, the mob disperses offstage.
+When a memory of the dead Nancy freezes Sikes, two policemen sneak up on him, and one of them shoots Bill while the other grabs Oliver.
+After Oliver is reunited with Mr. Brownlow, the mob disperses.
 Fagin appears and decides that the time has never looked better for him to straighten out his life ("Reviewing the Situation [Reprise]").